 These blockchain-powered digital assets have proven to be profitable, but the wild price swings have also caused investors to lose money especially those who haven’t diversified their cryptocurrency portfolio.
 Keep reading to learn what diversification is and how to do it correctly.

 The importance of diversification of your cryptocurrency portfolio

 Younger people make up a huge chunk of the total cryptocurrency investors.
-They’re one of the most active traders in cryptocurrency trading robots like Bitcoin Trader.
+They’re one of the most active traders in cryptocurrency trading robots.
 But Bitcoin might be the first asset class they’ve ever invested in.
 They also tend to fall for FUD, hype, and a cultish devotion to coin projects.